Play a part in preventing homelessness by becoming a Schools Volunteer Mentor

 - The enjoyment of connecting with a young person in a unique way.

-*The training can be completed online, as a mixture of self-directed learning and trainer-led interactive Zoom sessions or face to face (as Covid rules allow)
+*Until the end of May our training is online and is a mixture of self-directed learning and trainer-led interactive Zoom sessions; as of June we will return to face-to-face training (as Covid rules allow)

 We hope you feel inspired to be a part of this amazing opportunity.